Alaska Hairdresser and Barber Certification Practice Exam

 Question: 1 / 400

-What is the purpose of using a cape during a haircut?
+What is the purpose of a conditioner in haircare?

 Get further explanation with Examzify DeepDiveBeta